RagingKore/Raging.Data.ReverseEngineering/README.md

 * Default values created in constructor initialization need to be more robust.
 Some edge cases must be implemented regarding invalid values.
 * Allow Views generation.
 * Allow Enum generation by convention or configuration.
-* Allow Sql descriptions to be generated as description attributes or comments.
+* Allow SQL descriptions to be generated as description attributes or comments.
-* Allow multiple Schemas.
+* Allow multiple Schemas, represented by diferent namespaces.
 * Configurable generation of implement.
 * Eventually allow Stored Procedure generation...
 * Support for Postgres, Sql Server Compact, MySQL and others.